Amine Ben Mena

 Worth noting: Don’t take it too seriously.
-Whether you’re gathering for a sunny Saturday brunch after a stroll on the beach, or planning on dancing long into the night after dinner, dress to the nines, kick up your hells and revel in La Closerie’s air of unapologetic hedonism.
+Whether you’re gathering for a sunny Saturday brunch after a stroll on the beach, or planning on dancing long into the night after dinner, dress to the nines, kick up your heels and revel in La Closerie’s air of unapologetic hedonism.